 - Get immunized as recommended by your doctor to prevent certain illnesses

-- Take 400 mcg of folic acid supplements every day one month before pregnancy and throughout the entire pregnancy
+- Take folic acid supplements every day before and during pregnancy

-- Treat fevers higher than 101 degrees with acetaminophen
+- Treat fevers higher than 101 degrees with medication recommended by a doctor

-Get a free case review today to learn if you qualify to get legal help.
+Get a free case review today to learn if you qualify.